Date: 29 February 2016. Three Keys When Hiring.

 article I suggested we not be afraid to hire either tools or workers

 for our boat jobs.
-I'll admit to an affinity to tools.
-I've got
+I will admit to an affinity to tools.
+I have

 lots, however I do not generally have the larger sizes needed for